reidcooper/simple-network-ping/README.md

 The script also outputs the same output to a log file in the same directory of the script.
 You can specify where you would like the script you desire.

+##Passwords:

+Make sure you configure the passwords.example file.
+The file should have 4 lines:

+* your email
+* your account name
+* your account/email password
+* to Address

+Reference the example file.

 ##Run:
 	ruby simple-network-ping.rb